ajesler/octo-captioned-image/README.md

 ### Properties

 `src` and `caption` are required, the rest of the properties are optional.
+Please note that both width and height must be given or neither given. `auto` can be used as a width and height value.

 * `src`
 this is required and can be an absolute or relative path.